Key legislation and terminology

 A substitute decision-maker can make most decisions about medical treatment for a person at the end of life.
-However substitute decision-makers have different powers, and the health care decisions which can be made depend on the type of substitute decision-maker who is appointed:
+However substitute decision-makers have different powers, and the health care decisions they can make depends on the type of substitute decision-maker.

 - they have consulted a doctor about the person’s illness, alternative forms of treatment available and any consequences to the person of remaining untreated; and

-- the attorney believes that the person, if they still had capacity and could give serious consideration to his or her own health and wellbeing, would ask for the treatment to be withheld or withdrawn.
+- the attorney believes that the person, if they still had capacity and could give serious consideration to their health and wellbeing, would ask for the treatment to be withheld or withdrawn.